The Antelope Valley Times

-LANCASTER – The Lancaster Sheriff’s Station is seeking your help in locating the following suspect. ...
+LOS ANGELES - California elected officials and activists wasted no time Wednesday lashing out at President Donald Trump's executive actions ...
 Read more →

+Palmdale Sheriff’s Station detectives are seeking the public’s help in locating a suspect wanted for ...
+Read more →

 By The AV Times Staff ·

-LOS ANGELES -- Los Angeles County received a chunk of more than $127 million in state and federal funds announced Friday by the California ...
+LANCASTER - A 28-year-old woman who went missing from the Hollywood Hills area three days ago and whose car was later found abandoned in the ...
 Read more →

-Reward offered in hit-and-run death
+$20K reward offered in Canyon Country hit-and-run death

 By The AV Times Staff ·

-CANYON COUNTRY - A county supervisor is seeking approval of a $20,000 reward for information leading to the arrest and conviction of whomever ran ...
+LOS ANGELES - The Board of Supervisors approved a monetary reward Tuesday for information leading to the hit-and-run driver who killed a teen in ...
 Read more →

 By City News Service ·